RaysceneNS/rayscenens.github.io/_posts/2018-08-31-Nts-grid-coordinate-system.md

 One of the problems that comes up when working with the DLS Survey system is that the townships are not referenced to geographic coordinates.
 In order to tell if a given location is within a coordinate you must lookup the survey data for the township and then perform a geometry calculation to determine if a point is within the boundary of that township.
 This means that any library that can be used to convert between geographic coordinates and the DLS survey must have access to all of the known township boundary points to be effective.

-There are more than 15,000 townships of 6x6 miles across western canada.
+There are more than 15,000 townships of 6x6 miles across Western Canada.
 Most townships have a total of 36 sections with 4 markers defined for each of the corners.
 This gives 144 coordinates for every township.

 One of the goals of this project was to build a library that could be used without a dependency on a database engine.
 So I thought about all of the ways that the storage of this information could be made most efficient so that it could be included as a resource section within the library directly.